Enabling CKEditor in Unsupported Environments (CKEditor <4.4.8)

 if ( window.CKEDITOR && ( !CKEDITOR.env.ie || CKEDITOR.env.version > 7 ) ) CKEDITOR.env.isCompatible = true;

 Although this is not a recommended approach, it is also possible to edit the CKEDITOR.env.isCompatible flag directly in CKEditor source.
 Depending on whether you use a development version of CKEditor or a production-ready compressed build (an official distribution or a custom build created with CKBuilder), you can find the flag in:

 ckeditor.jsfile in a compressed build.

 Editing the CKEDITOR.env.isCompatible flag per page is a better approach that gives you more control over when and where you use it.

 Help Us by Reporting Issues!

 Enabling CKEditor in unsupported environments is an experimental feature aimed at developers who are willing to help us bring official support to a wider range of devices and setups.
-We would thus appreciate if you reported any issues that you find on our Development site.
+We would thus appreciate if you reported any issues that you find on our GitHub issues page.
 Do remember to describe the tested environment (operating system, browser, device) in as much detail as possible.

 If you are particularly interested in using CKEditor on mobile devices, you can check the results of our recent study on the state of CKEditor support in iOS and Android.